munificent/game-programming-patterns/book/command.markdown

 </aside>

-By making the commands that control an actor first class objects, we've removed the tight coupling of a direct method call.
-Instead, think of it as a <span name="queue">queue</span> or stream of commands.
-Some code (the input handler or AI) produces commands and places them in the stream.
+Some code (the input handler or AI) <span name="queue">produces</span> commands and places them in the stream.
 Other code (the dispatcher or actor itself) consumes commands and invokes them.
 By sticking that queue in the middle, we've decoupled the producer on one end from the consumer on the other.

 <aside name="queue">